freakout42/formax/docs/index.md

-**formax** is a tool for developing and executing fast, powerful and user-friedly character-based, interactive database applications.
+**formax** is a tool for developing and executing fast, powerful and user-friendly character-based, interactive database applications.
 Do not confuse these applications with data-management tools like Toad, phpMyAdmin or SQLServer Management Studio.
 These are for database-admins.
-**formax** builds and runs end-user applications, which can be used without any SQL-knowledge and ensure only valid data operations.
-The user is typically an enterprise employee in the office or home-office.
+**formax** builds and runs end-user applications, which can be used without any SQL knowledge and ensure only valid data operations.
+The user is typically an enterprise employee in the office or homeoffice.
 He is trained to use these forms with unmatched efficiency.
-The fast, keyboard-optimized, no-mouse C++-application and the minimal bandwidth needs, result in massive savings of working time for data maintenance.
+The fast, keyboard-optimized, nomouse C++-application and the minimal bandwidth needs, result in massive savings of working time for data maintenance.
 ~~~
 Don't look at formax as a romantic nostalgica!
-It is provided as a serious alternative for specific
+It is provided as serious alternative for specific
-use-cases for which it can have massive advantages.
+use-cases for which it can have massive advantages
 ~~~
 The basic concepts of Oracle SQL-Forms 3.0 (1988) are combined with modern standards and current database best